RobRendell/gTove/README.md

     pending to be saved.
 * Highlight on minis at scale < 1 is barely visible.
 * When offline, creating a tabletop never progresses from progress bar to cloud.
-* Menu item to copy URL to clipboard, for users using the app fullscreen.
 * Was seeing something to make me think old PeerNodes were still active when the page reloads, but can't reproduce now.
 * Have labels on minis which are GM-only?
 * Remove backward-compatibility conversion code: startingPosition to movementPath, _x etc. in buildEuler